nbfr-ui/hotel-chatbot/readme.md

 openai.FineTuningJob.retrieve("ftjob-XYZ")
 ```

-Oce the job has finished you can use the model
+Once the job has finished you can use the model
 when calling the ChatGPT API.